 We are fortunate to have a specialist art teacher in KS2.
 Art and Design Technology is now taught to Class 2 and Class 3 by Mrs Brown and based on the topic theme.
 In KS1, Art and Design is taught as part of the overall topic theme.

-Music is taught by the Miss Wilson to KS2 and covers all aspects of listening, appraising, composing and performing.
+Music is taught by Mr Armstrong to KS2 and covers all aspects of listening, appraising, composing and performing.
 It often links to the topic theme but also ties in with seasonal festivals such as Harvest, Christmas and Easter.
-Additional music tuition is provided to children in Class 1 by a specialist music teacher – Mrs Ramsay, who also teaches recorders and hand chimes to children in KS2.
+Additional music tuition is provided to children in KS2 by a specialist music teacher – Mr Vernon, who teaches recorders and melodicas in addition to taking the choir.
+Miss Wilson teaches guitars to children in Years 5 & 6 during lunchtimes.

-French is taught weekly by a specialist French teacher to KS2.
+French is taught weekly in KS2.
 This involves singing, games, conversation and some written recording.
-Mrs Watts introduces French to children in Reception and KS1 through singing, games and conversation.
+In KS1 Mrs Pow introduces French in the summer term, through singing, games and conversation.

 PE and Games are taught over 2 sessions per week with a half-termly focus such as Gymnastics, Games, Dance etc. Swimming lessons are provided for each class at Morton Pool.